abinit/abinit/doc/mkdocs-tutorials/elastic.md

 This detailed breakdown of the contributions to 2DTE is probably of limited interest, but you should compare "2DEtotal" and "non-var.
 2DEtotal" from the last three lines.
 While the first-order wave function for the present perturbation minimizes a variational expression for the second derivative with respect to this perturbation as we just saw, the various 2DTE given as elastic tensors, etc. in the output and in the DDB file are all computed using non-variational expressions.
 Using the non-variational expressions, mixed second derivatives with respect to the present perturbation and all other perturbations of interest can be computed directly from the present first- order wave functions.
 The disadvantage is that the non-variational result has errors which are linearly proportional to convergence errors in the GS and first-order wave functions.
-Since errors in the variational 2DEtotal are second-order in wave-function convergence errors, comparing this to the non- variational result for the diagonal second derivative will give an idea of the accuracy of the latter and perhaps indicate the need for tighter convergence tolerances for both the GS and RF wave functions.
-This is discussed in  X.
+Since errors in the variational 2DEtotal are second-order in wave-function convergence errors, comparing this to the non-variational result for the diagonal second derivative will give an idea of the accuracy of the latter and perhaps indicate the need for tighter convergence tolerances for both the GS and RF wave functions.
-Gonze and C. Lee, Phys.
+This is discussed in  X. Gonze and C. Lee, Phys.
 Rev. B 55, 10355 (1997) , Sec.
 II.
-For an atomic- displacement perturbation, the corresponding breakdown of the 2DTE is headed "Thirteen components."
+For an atomic-displacement perturbation, the corresponding breakdown of the 2DTE is headed "Thirteen components."

 Now let us take a look at the results we want, the various 2DTE's.
 They begin